CodeForcer/localcoinbot/README.md

 3. Create `settings.py` file in base directory
 4. Create variables in `settings.py`:
-  TOKEN = 'token', where 'token' is the bot authentication token GROUP_ID = 'group id for where the bot is to be used'
+  TOKEN = 'token', where 'token' is the bot authentication token

 Testing locally:
 1. Open virtualenv and then start the bot: